u-ahmed899/SpameBase/README.md

 # SpameBase

 ***About the Dataset:***
-TThe Spambase dataset is a collection of email messages categorized as spam or not spam.
+The Spambase dataset is a collection of email messages categorized as spam or not spam.
 It's a popular benchmark dataset used for machine learning tasks like spam filtering and text classification.

 ***Here's a breakdown of the dataset:***
 	Source: UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/94/spambase)